Coronavirus support for the self-employed

 How much will you get?

-- You are now unable to apply for the first SEISS grant, as the deadline was until 13 July 2020.
-A single payment of the grant will have been paid directly into your bank account if eligible and approved.
+- You are now unable to apply for the first or second SEISS grants, as the deadlines have passed.
+A single payment for each grant will have been paid directly into your bank account if eligible and approved.

 - The first grant was for 80% of the average profits from the previous 3 tax years (or the average of 1 or 2 years if you do not have 3 years), up to a maximum of £2,500 per month for 3 months (backdated to 1 March).

-- The second grant will be 70% of the average profits, up to a maximum of £6,570 and applications will open from 17 August.
+- The second grant was for 70% of the average profits, up to a maximum of £6,570 and applications closed on 19 October 2020.

 - This is not tax-free income.
 The payments will form part of your trading profit for the year and be taxed along with the rest of your trading profits through your Self-Assessment Tax Returns.